jkvora/Sound-Wave/README.md

 # Sound-Wave
-An React-Redux application to listen music.
+An React-app for downloading  youtube videos offline.